J. William Middendorf

-John William Middendorf II (born September 22, 1924) is a former Republican United States diplomat and Secretary of the Navy.
+John William Middendorf II (September 22, 1924 – October 24, 2025) was an American diplomat who was the 62nd Secretary of the Navy from 1974 to 1977 and the United States Ambassador to the European Communities from 1985 to 1987.
+He wrote books and articles on politics, security, and history.

+Early life

+John William Middendorf II was born in Baltimore, Maryland, on September 22, 1924.
+He attended Gilman School and Middlesex School, where he was on the rowing team.
+He graduated in 1943.
+He was 17 when the attack on Pearl Harbor brought the United States into World War II.

 Education and military service

-John William Middendorf II received a Bachelor of Naval Science (BNS) degree from College of the Holy Cross in 1945.
+Middendorf received a Bachelor of Naval Science (BNS) degree from College of the Holy Cross in 1945.
 In World War II, he served in the United States Navy from 1944 to 1946 as engineer officer and navigator aboard USS LCS(L) 53.
 He was discharged from the Navy in 1946.

-He earned a BA degree from Harvard College in 1947, where he was a member of the Hasty Pudding Theatricals and the Owl Club.
+He earned a Bachelor of Arts degree from Harvard College in 1947, where he was a member of the Hasty Pudding Theatricals and the Owl Club.
 He also graduated from New York University's Graduate School of Business Administration, receiving an MBA degree in 1954.

 Early career

-He became an investment banker and in 1963 in partnership with Austen Colgate formed his own company, Middendorf, Colgate and Company (with a seat on the New York Stock Exchange).
-An early member of Barry Goldwater's presidential campaign, he served as treasurer of that campaign, and continued to have the same duties with the Republican National Committee from 1965–1969.
+Middendorf became an investment banker and in 1963 in partnership with Austen Colgate formed his own company, Middendorf, Colgate and Company (with a seat on the New York Stock Exchange).
+An early member of Barry Goldwater's presidential campaign, he served as treasurer of that campaign, and continued to have the same duties with the Republican National Committee from 1965 to 1969.

 Government service

 Shortly after taking office in 1969, President Richard Nixon appointed Middendorf as United States Ambassador to the Netherlands.
 Middendorf served in this position until June 1973.
 After returning to the U.S., he became Under Secretary of the Navy; not long after, Secretary John Warner moved on to become head of the Bicentennial Commission, and Middendorf was told he could expect promotion to Secretary.
 However, when his nomination seemed to be stalled, he discovered that Secretary of Defense James Schlesinger had a candidate of his own (information that Schlesinger had not shared with Middendorf).
 Whereupon, Middendorf paid a personal call on many of the senators he had worked with while he was Treasurer of the Republican Party—and soon enough he had been nominated and confirmed as Secretary of the Navy, serving until the end of the administration of President Gerald Ford.
 As he would later write, "Life is relationships.
 Politics is compromise."